xieguigang/xDoc/test/docs/T-Microsoft.VisualBasic.Imaging.ImageFormatExtensions.md

 ### Methods

 #### SaveAs
-Saves this to the specified file in the specified format.
+Saves this @"T:System.Drawing.Image" to the specified file in the specified format.

 _returns: _